Mozilla: Firefox Monitor

 Firefox Monitor is an online service that informs users if their email address and passwords have been leaked in data breaches.

 Firefox Send

 Firefox Send was an online encrypted file-transfer service offered by Mozilla.
-In September 2020, Mozilla announced that Firefox Send will be decommissioned and will no longer be part of the product lineup.
+In September 2020, Mozilla announced that it would be decommissioned and would no longer be part of the product lineup.

+Solo AI Website Creator

+Solo is a free AI website builder for solopreneurs.

 Mozilla VPN

 Mozilla VPN, formerly Firefox Private Network, is a subscription-based VPN and a free privacy extension.

+A-Frame

+Mozilla developed A-Frame, an open-source web framework designed to simplify the creation of virtual reality (VR) and 3D experiences in web browsers.
+Released in 2015, A-Frame is built on top of WebGL and uses HTML-like syntax, making it accessible to web developers without requiring deep knowledge of complex 3D programming.
+A-Frame enables users to build immersive VR experiences that are compatible with a wide range of devices, from desktop browsers to mobile VR headsets like Oculus Rift and Google Cardboard.
+It also integrates with other popular web technologies, such as Three.js, to provide advanced capabilities for developers.
+As part of Mozilla's broader efforts in promoting the immersive web and WebXR (a standard for virtual and augmented reality experiences on the web), A-Frame has contributed to the democratization of VR development.
+It allows creators to develop and share VR content that is accessible directly through a web browser, removing the need for specialised software or apps.
+A-Frame has since grown into a widely used framework in the web development and VR communities, with contributions from developers around the world.
+Mozilla continues to support the project as part of its commitment to an open and immersive web.

 Firefox Private Relay

-Firefox Private Relay provides users with disposable email addresses that can be used to combat spam (by hiding the user's real email address) and manage email subscriptions by categorizing them based on the party a particular address was given to.
+Firefox Private Relay provides users with disposable email addresses that can be used to combat spam (by hiding the user's real email address) and manage email subscriptions by categorising them based on the party a particular address was given to.

+Firefox Relay was first released as a Firefox add-on on April 9, 2020.
+Mozilla announced Firefox Relay Premium monthly subscription service, ending Beta version of Firefox Relay on November 19, 2021.
+In addition to this, users who benefit from the subscription can receive unlimited alias emails as username@username.mozmail.com as @relay.firefox.com.
+Instead of the pseudonymous e-mail addresses provided, @mozmail.com e-mail addresses have been switched.

 Firefox Reality

 In September 2018, Mozilla announced that its VR version was ready for consumers to download.
 Called Firefox Reality, the browser was built entirely for virtual reality.
 It is currently available on the Oculus.

-In January 2019, HTC also announced its partnership with Mozilla.
-Under the partnership, the Firefox Reality web browser has been made available on the Vive headsets.
+In January 2019, HTC announced its partnership with Mozilla, under which the Firefox Reality web browser has been made available on Vive headsets.

-In February 2022 Mozilla announced that Igalia took over stewardship of this project under the new name of Wolvic.
+In February 2022, Mozilla announced that Igalia had assumed stewardship of the project, whose name was changed to Wolvic.
+Mozilla does not support Firefox Reality anymore.